cassiebreviu/intro-nlp-wine-reviews/README.md

 2. Try to use different algorithms to see if you can get a better result
 3. The original kaggle tried to predict varietal by the description.
 I think thats an even more fun test case than this!
 4. Add additional features to the description text to improve accuracy.
 There was a strong correlation between price and points.
 Maybe adding those would improve the accuracy score?
-5. Add lemmetization to the text to improve score using the [NLTK](https://www.nltk.org/)
+5. Add lemmatization to the text to improve score using the [NLTK](https://www.nltk.org/)
 6. Try doing a text classification on a different dataset.

 Data science is a trial and error sport so this is just the beginning of possibilities with this dataset!